D76X/Study-Notes-AZ/AZ-Complements/AZ-OAuth-OpenIDConnect.md

 #### The most important steps in this flow are 6 & 7

 **Step 6 is crucial for the security of this flow** the **AS** can redirect the Browser on the user machine **only to the URI that the Client Application has previously registered with it**.
 This makes it impossible for the **Access Token** to be send to any unregistered application i.e. the URI of an attacker.
 The client application has started the whole process but up to step 6 the Authorization Server knows nothing about the Client Application involvement it has only interacted with the user through the brower and let them **delegate** access to some of their resources on some resource server.
 In aknowlegment of this the AS has issued a **Authorization Token** that will only be sent to the **registered URL**.

+Also the **Authorization code** is only valid for **1-time used and very short-lived i.e. under a minute**.

+#### The role of the Refresh Token

+While the **Authorization Token** is short lived the **Refresh Token** is long lived i.e. months or even years.
+In this flow the user goes through the **Authentication** on the **AS** and clearly we want this to happen only occasionally for usability reasons.
+Without a **Refresh Token** on the expiration of the **Authorization Token** the **Authentication of teh user** and the **delegation** would have to be rpeated.
+Howver, with the **Refresh Token** the **Client Application** acquires the right to **requiest a new short-lived Access Token** in order to access the resources to which the user has agreed **delegated access**.
+Howver, in order to obtain a new **Access Token** it must present to the **AS** the following

+- Refresh Token
+- The Client Application Secrets

+Only if both are presented and still valid the AS issues

+- A new Access Token
+- A new Refresh Token

+This mechanism makes sure that **in those cases in which an Access Token has been compromised (stolen) it cannot be used by attackrs for long period of time thus limiting the liability**.
+Howeverm this **security feature** relies on the **Client Secrets to be stored securely by the Client Application** as even the Refresh Token could beleaked but it would be worthless without the cleint secrets.

+This is also why **this flow is not suitable for application that runs in a broweser** as a Browser does not make it possible to safely store the Client Application Secrets.
+It is only used with **Native Applications** that is applications that runs on a Operation System.

 ---